-- Supports Short and Long decoder addresses. - Adjustable Acceleration and Deceleration. - Back EMF Load Compensation. · Automatic or manual adjustable engine control methods.
-Both methods can be - used together for realistic engine control.
-Two sound channels allowing for simultaneous play of full locomotive diesel engine sounds, and individual spot sounds e.g. Horns.
-Whistles, Brakes, Engine - start, wagons clanging and coupling etc. A total of 18 different 'spot sounds' in addition to the locomotive's diesel motor start/stop and running sounds are available. - Note: Only one of these individual spot sounds may be played at the same time.
-Authentic start-up sounds for the 'Class 47'.
+- Supports Short and Long decoder addresses. - Adjustable Acceleration and Deceleration.
+Back EMF Load Compensation. - · Automatic or manual adjustable engine control methods.
+Both methods can be used together for realistic engine control. - Two sound channels allowing for simultaneous play of full locomotive diesel engine sounds, and individual spot sounds e.g. Horns.
+Whistles, Brakes, Engine start, wagons clanging and coupling etc. - A total of 18 different 'spot sounds' in addition to the locomotive's diesel motor start/stop and running sounds are available.
+Note: Only one of these individual spot sounds may be played at the same time. - Authentic start-up sounds for the 'Class 08'.
 You can choose between warm or cold start up.
 Loco start is activated by FI on the controller.
 If F9 is previously selected the loco will perform a 'Cold Start'.
 The engine will continue to attempt to start until F9 is pressed again, after a "cough and a splutter" the engine will start...
-Loco engine sounds are turned off by selecting FI again.
-Individual spot sounds (horns etc.) can be played at any time without the locomotive's engine - It is possible to alter the volume of each sound through an individual dedicated $\mbox{CV.}\ \mbox{i.e.}$ there is effectively a simple volume mixer on board the decoder.
-Volume may be adjusted in 8 steps, 0-8. - The decoder is equipped to support directional Front and Rear Light operation via F0 on the controller providing the locomotive is equipped with lighting connected to hardware function channels I and 2 of the decoder.
-Note: The Class 47 TTS does not have lights installed. - The decoder is equipped with I aux function output controlled by F25 on the controller.
+Loco engine sounds are turned off by selecting F1 again.
+Individual spot sounds (horns etc.) can be played at any time without the locomotive's engine sound being interrupted. - It is possible to alter the volume of each sound through an individual dedicated CV. i.e. there is effectively a simple volume mixer on board the decoder.
+Volume may be adjusted in 9 steps, 0-8.
+(8 = Maximum Volume, 0 = Silence) - The decoder is equipped to support directional Front and Rear Light operation via F0 on the controller providing the locomotive is equipped with lighting connected to hardware function channels I and 2 of the decoder.
+Note: The Class 08 TTS does not have lights installed. - The decoder is equipped with I aux function output controlled by F25 on the controller.
 (This is hardware function channel 3 on the decoder.)
-Note: The Class 47 has nothing connected to the aux output. - IMPORTANT The decoder does not support sound under DC operation.
+Note: The Class 08 has nothing connected to the aux output. - IMPORTANT The decoder does not support sound under DC operation.
 Sounds can only be played under DCC operation.
 This statement applies to all sounds both running and individual spot sounds.
 The locomotive's motor may be controlled under DC operation.
-See the Function List in Section 2 for a complete
+See the Function List in Section 2 for a or more information visit: www.hornby.com